 Since 80 per cent of a child’s learning is based on vision, excellent sight and eye health are critical to a child’s development.

 But, surprisingly, one in five children has a vision disorder.
 Not knowing any differently, many of these children accept poor vision and other eye problems as normal.
 If left unchecked, serious long-term effects can result.

 BC Doctors of Optometry, with the support of Essilor Canada through the Essilor Vision Foundation, created the a-b-See™ campaign to help identify these children early and raise awareness among parents, teachers and children themselves.

-As part of a-b-See™, the Association distributes complimentary a-b-See™ Kits to preschools and child-care centres.
+As part of a-b-See™, the Association distributes complimentary a-b-See™ Kits to preschools and child-care centres in BC.
 The kits contain important information on common eye diseases and disorders, and warning signs for both teachers and parents.
 The kit includes activity sheets and materials for kids.

-Preschool and child-care centres can request a complimentary kit by emailing email@example.com.
+Preschool and child-care centres in British Columbia can request a complimentary kit by emailing firstname.lastname@example.org.